-If you believe any of your credit data held by Mortgage Express is inaccurate, out-of-date, incomplete, irrelevant or misleading you may make a written request to Mortgage Express, addressed to the General Manager seeking a correction.
+If you believe any of your credit data held by Mortgage Express is inaccurate, out-of-date, incomplete, irrelevant or misleading you may make a written request to Mortgage Express, addressed to the CEO seeking a correction.
 Mortgage Express may need to consult with credit reporting bodies and other credit providers in relation to your request for correction.
 Mortgage Express will respond within a reasonable period after your request is made.

 9. Access to credit information

 You may request access to your credit data held by Mortgage Express by writing to us.
 Generally, Mortgage Express will provide you with access, except in limited circumstances where Mortgage Express is permitted or required by law to deny access.